 Contract Assets-Most of the Company's long-term contracts are billed as work progresses in accordance with the contract terms and conditions, either at periodic intervals or upon achievement of certain milestones.
 Often this results in billing occurring subsequent to revenue recognition resulting in contract assets.
 Contract assets are generally classified as other current assets in the Consolidated Balance Sheets.
-The balance of contract assets as of December 31, 2021 and 2020 was \$75 million and \$65 million, respectively.
+The balance of contract assets as of December 31, 2022 and 2021 was \$90 million and \$75 million, respectively.

 Contract Liabilities-The Company often receives cash payments from customers in advance of the Company's performance resulting in contract liabilities that are classified as either current or long-term in the Consolidated Balance Sheets based on the timing of when the Company expects to recognize revenue.
-As of December 31, 2021 and 2020, contract liabilities were approximately \$1.8 billion and \$1.4 billion, respectively, and are included within accrued expenses and other liabilities and other long-term liabilities in the accompanying Consolidated Balance Sheets.
-The increase in the contract liability balance during the years ended December 31, 2021 and 2020 was primarily a result of cash payments received in advance of satisfying performance obligations and acquisitions, partially offset by revenue recognized during the year that was included in the opening contract liability balance.
-Revenue recognized during the years ended December 31, 2021 and 2020 that was included in the opening contract liability balance was approximately \$1.1 billion and \$638 million, respectively.
+As of December 31, 2022 and 2021, contract liabilities were approximately \$1.9 billion and \$1.8 billion, respectively, and are included within accrued expenses and other liabilities and other long-term liabilities in the accompanying Consolidated Balance Sheets.
+The increase in the contract liability balance during the years ended December 31, 2022 and 2021 was primarily a result of cash payments received in advance of satisfying performance obligations, partially offset by revenue recognized during the years ended December 31, 2022 and 2021 that was included in the opening contract liability balance was approximately \$1.5 billion and \$1.1 billion, respectively.

 Contract Costs-The Company capitalizes certain direct incremental costs incurred to obtain a contract, typically sales-related commissions, where the amortization period for the related asset is greater than one year.
 These costs are amortized over the contract term or a longer period, generally the expected life of the customer relationship if renewals are expected and the renewal commission is not commensurate with the initial commission.
 Contract costs are classified as current or long-term other assets in the Consolidated Balance Sheets based on the timing of when the Company expects to recognize the expense and are generally amortized into earnings on a straight-line basis (which is consistent with the transfer of control for the related goods or services).
 Management assesses these costs for impairment at least quarterly and as "triggering" events occur that indicate it is more likely than not that an impairment exists.
-The balance of contract costs as of December 31, 2021 and 2020 were not significant.
-Amortization expense related to these costs for the years ended December 31, 2021 and 2020 was also not significant.
+The balance of contract costs as of December 31, 2022 and 2021 was not significant.
+Amortization expense related to these costs for the years ended December 31, 2022 and 2021 was also not significant.
 The costs to obtain a contract where the amortization period for the related asset is one year or less are expensed as incurred and recorded within selling, general and administrative expenses in the accompanying Consolidated Statements of Earnings.